Why Do We Watch Fireworks On The 4th Of July?

 As the years passed, other cities started celebrating the 4th of July.
 Their celebrations included picnics, parades, speeches, and, of course, fireworks.

-Enthusiasm surrounding Independence Day picked up after the War of 1812.
+Enthusiasm for celebrating Independence Day increased after the War of 1812.
 By then, fireworks were easier to obtain, so they were more widely used in the 4th of July celebrations.
 They became even more popular as cannons and gunfire were phased out of the festivities because of safety concerns.

 Watching Fireworks On The 4th Of July Is A Centuries-Old Tradition